Nikkei ends above 30,000 mark for 1st time in over 30 years

 The broader Topix index of all First Section issues on the Tokyo Stock Exchange finished 20.06 points, or 1.04 percent, higher at 1,953.94.

-Gainers were led by mining, precision instrument, and oil and coal product issues.

-Shares gained ground throughout the day, following the release of Japanese gross domestic product data showing a higher-than-expected recovery from the coronavirus pandemic-induced slump in the October-December period.
+Shares gained ground throughout the day following the release of Japanese gross domestic product data showing a better-than-expected recovery from the coronavirus pandemic-induced slump in the October-December period.

 GDP in the last quarter of 2020 grew a real 3.0 percent, or an annualized 12.7 percent, from the previous quarter, led by a leap in exports and robust private consumption.
 Capital spending also rose.